MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 ## Download the installation files for Office 365 ProPlus from a local source
 <a name="BKMK_downloadfromlocalsource"> </a>

-You can use the Office Deployment Tool to download the installation files for Office 365 ProPlus from a local source on your network instead of from the Office Content Delivery Network (CDN).
+You can use the Office Deployment Tool to download the installation files for Office 365 ProPlus from a local source on your network.
 By doing so, you can store a central copy of multiple languages and products for Office and distribute just the languages and products that you need to other locations on your network.

 To download from a local source, follow the steps for downloading Office with the ODT, but include in your configuration file the download path, which defines where the installation files are downloaded from.
-For example, this configuration file downloads a 32 bit English edition of Office 365 ProPlus from **\\\\servera\share** (the DownloadPath) to **\\\\serverb\share** (the SourcePath):
+For example, this configuration file downloads a 32-bit English edition of Office 365 ProPlus from **\\\\servera\share** (the DownloadPath) to **\\\\serverb\share** (the SourcePath):

 ```xml
 <Configuration>